MSc Civil and Architectural Engineering

 The programme offers two main tracks: Civil Engineering and Architectural Engineering.
 The Civil Engineering track is devoted to techniques for the design, construction and maintenance of roads, streets, railway tracks, bridges and tunnels.
 The Architectural Engineering track focuses on engineering design and analysis of buildings with an emphasis on system-level performance from a lifecycle perspective.
 The teaching methods comprise a mix of lectures, exercises, projects and laboratory work.
 During the programme, students interact with industry in various ways, including project work in collaboration with industry experts and the involvement of industry experts as teachers.

-The programme ends with a degree project relating to an issue within the field, focusing on the investigation and analysis of a problem.
+The programme ends with a degree project relating to an issue within the field, focusing on investigating and analysing of a problem.
 The project is an opportunity for you to interact with both industry and current research.

 Graduates from the programme will have gained: